Personalized Trajectory Prediction via Distribution Discrimination: Experiment

 We evaluate our method and the baselines in our proposed PCMD curve metric.
 As shown in Figure~\ref{fig:baseline}, the original VAE baseline obtains the worst performance on top probability ranks, which indicates bias between the fixed prior distribution and the real-world personalized motion distribution, while our DisDis obtains best top rank performance due to the more discriminative distribution.
 Compared with CVAE and Info+CVAE, our DisDis also achieves an improved performance, which demonstrates optimizing the mutual information by distribution discrimination is a better manner than approximately calculating the $q_{\phi}(\mathbf{z}) $.
 Besides, the DisDis method outperforms directly applying contrastive self supervised learning on VAE.
 It demonstrates that using the latent distributions to represent motion patterns is better than regarding each trajectory as one motion pattern.
 In our assumption, the trajectories with the same motion pattern are clustered in the embedding space.
 When increasing the number of cumulative probabilities, performance gaps among all methods become small, which is because we use the same encoder and decoder networks for all baseline methods and our method. \emph{Note that} the performances of all methods will converge to the same point when we sample enough trajectories since we use the same networks.
 The main difference among these methods is the optimization strategy of the latent variables.
 In this setting, the latent distribution of our DisDis method outperforms the ones of other methods since we can achieve same performance with fewer sampling.

 \textbf{Comparison with SOTA Stochastic Methods:} We always compare our method with a wide range of SOTA stochastic methods, including: Social-GAN~\cite{gupta2018social}, STGAT~\cite{huang2019stgat} ,Social-STGCNN~\cite{mohamed2020social}, and Trajectron++~\cite{salzmann2020trajectron++}.
 All the models are reproduced with the code previously published online, and \textbf{fairly} evaluated with PCMD curve metric.
 As shown in Table~\ref{table:sota}, we provide some detailed points including the performance of $PCMD@\{\frac{1}{M},\frac{5}{M},\frac{20}{M}\}$.
 For convenience, we define the $PCMD@\{\frac{1}{M},\frac{5}{M},\frac{20}{M}\}$ as Rank $1$, Rank $5$ and Rank $20$.
 Rank $1$ of ADE/FDE denotes the most-likely single output ADE/FDE performance, while Rank $20$ ADE/FDE denotes the best ADE/FDE performance of trajectories with top 20 probabilities.
 We observe that the baseline Trajectron++ is the current SOTA method with the strong representation ability of social interactions.
 And with a better latent variable, our DisDis method achieves further improvement on the Rank $1$ with no cost of the performance of Rank $20$.
-It is because DisDis can selectƒ better predicted trajectories in higher probability.
+It is because DisDis can select better predicted trajectories in higher probability.
+Furthermore, we fix the gradient computation problem in Trajectron++ as the new baseline, as Trajectron++*, and find that the improvement of DisDis is consistent.
 We also report the original ``best of 20'' performance in Table~\ref{table: bestof20}.